lucianolasala/Ornithodoros_ticks_ENM/O_turicata/Model_averaging/README.md

 ## Model Averaging

-This code calculates raster layers with selected descriptive statistics of all model replicates across multiple parameter settings.
+The following code calculates raster layers with selected descriptive statistics of all model replicates across multiple parameter settings.
 All of this, discriminating among models transferred to distinct projection areas (scenarios).

 ```r